translate/pootle/docs/server/commands.rst

 it from overwriting any existing translation in the database, thus only updating new translations and discovering new files and strings.

+.. versionchanged:: 2.5

+Along with ``--keep`` the ``--modified-since`` option can be used to keep translations that have a change ID greater than the given value.
+This way some translated units can be updated from in-disk files while at preserving in-DB translations for other units that meet the given criterion.

 By default *update_stores* will only update files that appear to have changed on disk since the last synchronization with Pootle.
 To force all files to update, specify ``--force``.